Get Ahead On National Health Awareness Marketing

 I say we recalibrate our planning cycles a year in advance, to begin during or directly following the current awareness month rather than two or three months prior to it.

 Yes, I’m a little crazy.
-No, I don’t mind a little pain if it means a more thoughtful and strategic approach to marketing.
+No, I don’t mind a little pain if it means a more thoughtful and strategic approach to marketing, if it involves the franchise SEO strategies, I’m all in.

 “There is no better time to do strategic planning than when stakeholders are engaged.
 Harness their focus”